UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

     Jitterbug will alert you of a successful import.

-    If you are pre-processing materials and NOT working on finding aid description, proceed to [Labeling and Putting Stuff Away (Work in Progress!)](#labeling-and-putting-stuff-away-work-in-progress) once all the item-level metadata is entered or imported into Jitterbug (YAY!).
+    If you are pre-processing materials and NOT working on finding aid description, proceed to [Labeling and Putting Stuff Away](#labeling-and-putting-stuff-away) once all the item-level metadata is entered or imported into Jitterbug (YAY!).

 ## Data export